ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 ## The Content-Offset Field

-The Content-Range field specifies an offset to write the content at, when the end of the write is not known.
+The Content-Offset field specifies an offset to write the content at, when the end of the write is not known.
 It is used instead of Content-Range when the Content-Length is not known.

 Its syntax is specified as a Structured Field {{!RFC8941}}: